PhD Researcher · Cambridge

 About

-I am a PhD student in the Structures Division at the Department of Engineering, University of Cambridge, supervised by Dr Jurgen Becque.
-My research focuses on the optimisation of thin-walled steel structures under uncertainties, with an emphasis on structural stability and modal decomposition using the Finite Strip Method.
+I am a PhD candidate in the Structures Division of the Department of Engineering at the University of Cambridge, supervised by Dr Jurgen Becque and funded by the Cambridge Trust and Trinity College.
+My research focuses on thin-walled steel structures, developing modal decomposition methods to characterize buckling modes and geometric imperfections.

 Education